Applying for Graduate Study at UC Davis John Owens

 - Do not send me Microsoft Word documents.
 They have serious problems with macros that do nasty things to your computer; also they only work on Microsoft-supported operating systems.
 Convert it to PDF.
 Or just send me a plain text file.
 I will delete Word documents from people I don't know.

-- Jim Whitehead has some excellent advice for contacting faculty.
+- Jim Whitehead has some excellent advice for contacting faculty, and Scott Fahlman's answer to the Quora question How do I write the first email to a professor that may accept me as his graduate student? is absolutely spot on.
 Jeff Erickson has some equally great advice for Ph.D. applications.

 - Address your letter personally.
 If I get a letter that is addressed "Dear Professor" and talks about your interest in studying at "your institution" I assume that you've sent that letter to not only me but also every other professor at a top university in the country.
 Only one step up from this is the note that says "Dear Professor Owens" and otherwise is completely generic.
 Make specific mention of my name, my school, and most importantly, my research interests and how they relate to yours.
 Perhaps read a paper or two, and ask me an interesting question about my research.
 It seems to me that a student genuinely interested in working with me and my group should at least take some time to familiarize him/herself with what we do.
 You might be tempted to send a thousand notes to a thousand professors, taking 1 minute each.
 I can assure you your time will be better spent sending 10 notes to the 10 professors in which you are most interested and taking a hundred minutes per note.